RadimBaca/QueryOptimizerBenchmark/README.md

 ### 01

-The most simple test using SQL syntax without the following constructs: join, subqueries,aggregates, row goals (Top X), ordering, window functions.
+The most simple tests using SQL syntax without the following constructs: join, subqueries,aggregates, row goals (Top X), ordering, window functions.

 **Search arguments** in the queries are using attributes `local_search`, `global_search`.

+### 02

+Tests do not contain any join between different attributes.
+Few tests use a self join according to the same attribute.
+Tests use other advanced techniques, such as subqueries, grouping and row goals.

+**Search arguments** in the queries are using attributes `local_search`, `groupby`.

+### 03

+Tests use equi-join with the `local_search = id` condition.
+It also contains many different advanced techniques.

+**Search arguments** in the queries are using attributes `global_search`, `groupby`.